mrcorreoweb/RESTful/README.md

-# 🚀 RESTful API TUTORIAL
+# 🚀 Learning APIs in Django

 This project demonstrates the implementation of a Django RESTful API using different approaches across multiple Git branches.
 Each branch offers the same functionality but implemented in a distinct way.
 The main goal is to create an API that returns JSON responses for two entities: 📚 **Books** and ✍️ **Writers**.